Module Catalogue

 Description Semester When Set Comment

 Written exercise2MIn-class feedback during seminar activities.
-Written feedback on seminar group work.
+Written feedback on formative assessment prepared for a seminar.
 In-class feedback during pre-assessment clinic.

 Assessment Rationale And Relationship

-The written exercise is designed to encourage independent study on a particular interaction between the economy and environment and enable application of theoretical concepts to practice.
+The written exercise is designed to encourage independent study on particular interactions between the economy and environment, enable application of theoretical concepts to practice and to develop information gathering and interpretive skills based on empirical evidence.
+Students will be asked to reflect upon and discuss activities during the lectures and seminars.
 An environmental case study evaluated in one of the seminars will link directly into part of the assessment.

 Reading Lists